genomicsclass/book/pages/association_tests.md

 ## 221 control       aa
 ```

-To create the appropriate two by two table we will use the function `table`.
-This function tabulates the frequency of each level in a factor.
-For exampel:
+To create the appropriate two by two table, we will use the function
+`table`.
+This function tabulates the frequency of each level in a
+factor.
+For example:

 ```r